7×7 – SoCal Escape: A Perfect Weekend in Pasadena

 If you’re up for a splurge, we highly recommend checking into the beautiful Langham Huntington, an iconic landmark hotel that dates back to the Gilded Age.
 Today the charm remains, but it’s been thoroughly updated to five-star quality with 389 elegantly furnished rooms and views of the surrounding San Gabriel mountains.
 While you’re there, enjoy an afternoon tea experience, indulge in a spa treatment, or just soak in the classic Southern California luxury.

 If you’re not about throwing down that much money on a hotel, Pasadena has several more budget-friendly options, like the Westin Pasadena, centrally located and featuring a pool with a bar.
-Another good choice is the recently renovated and thoroughly trendy boutique DusitD2 Hotel, which offers an iPad in every room, a refreshment upon arrival, and small yet modern rooms.
+Another good choice is the recently renovated and thoroughly trendy boutique Hotel Constance, which offers an iPad in every room, a refreshment upon arrival, and small yet modern rooms.

 Dinner and Pie: A Winning Combo